ruymanengithub/vison/_sources/index.rst.txt

 These are the scripts that hold the description, execution, data validation and analysis of the tests that make the campaign.
 They are served by the infrasctructure and tools provided by the pipeline.

-**WARNING**: Currently most of the test scripts are largely meta-code, with the exception of very basic functionality used to generate acqusition scripts and validate the acquisitions, as listed in the Exposure Log, against the description of the test.
-The metacode has been included in the doc-strings for ease of browsing.

 Charge Injection Scripts